Graph isomorphism in quasipolynomial time parameterized by treewidth: Introduction

 The graph isomorphism problem asks for a structure preserving bijection between two given graphs $G$ and $H$, i.e., a bijection $\phi:V(G)\to V(H)$ such that $vw\in E(G)$ if and only if $\phi(v)\phi(w)\in E(H)$.
 One central open problem in theoretical computer science is the question whether the graph isomorphism problem can be solved in polynomial time.
 There are a few evidences that the problem might not be NP-hard.
 For example, NP-hardness of the problem implies a collapse of the polynomial hierarchy \cite{DBLP:journals/jcss/Schoning88}.
 Moreover, NP-hardness of the graph isomorphism problem would refute the exponential time hypothesis since the problem can be decided in quasipolynomial time \cite{DBLP:conf/stoc/Babai16}.

 The research of the graph isomorphism problem started with two fundamental graph classes, i.e., the class of trees and the class of planar graphs.
 In 1970, Zemlyachenko gave a polynomial-time isomorphism algorithm for trees \cite{zemlyachenko1970canonical}.
 One year later, Hopcroft and Tarjan extended a result of Weinberg and designed a polynomial-time isomorphism algorithm for planar graphs \cite{DBLP:journals/ipl/HopcroftT71},\cite{weinberg1966simple}.
 In 1980, Filotti, Mayer and Miller extended the polynomial-time algorithm to graphs of bounded genus \cite{DBLP:conf/stoc/Miller80},\cite{DBLP:conf/stoc/FilottiM80}\footnote{Myrvold and Kocay pointed out an error in Filotti's techniques \cite{DBLP:journals/jcss/MyrvoldK11}.
-However, different algorithms have been given which show that the graph isomorphism for graphs of bounded genus is indeed decidable in polynomial time \cite{DBLP:journals/iandc/Miller83a,DBLP:conf/stoc/Grohe00,DBLP:journals/corr/Kawarabayashi15a}.}.
+However, different algorithms have been given which show that the graph isomorphism problem for graphs of bounded genus is indeed decidable in polynomial time \cite{DBLP:journals/iandc/Miller83a,DBLP:conf/stoc/Grohe00,DBLP:journals/corr/Kawarabayashi15a}.}.
 The genus is a graph parameter that measures how far away the graph is from being planar.

 In Luks's pioneering work in 1982, he gave a polynomial-time isomorphism algorithm for graphs of bounded degree \cite{DBLP:journals/jcss/Luks82}.
-His group theoretic approach lied the foundation of many other algorithms that were developed ever since.
+His group-theoretic approach laid the foundation of many other algorithms that were developed ever since.
 It turns out that the research in the graph isomorphism problem for restricted graph classes was a promising approach in tackling the graph isomorphism problem in general.
 Shortly after Luks's result, a combinatorial partitioning lemma by Zemlyachenko was combined with Luks's framework.
 This resulted in an isomorphism algorithm for graphs with $n$ vertices in general that runs in time $2^{\CO(\sqrt{n\log n})}$ \cite{zemlyachenko1985graph},\cite{DBLP:conf/stoc/BabaiL83}.
-This algorithm was the fastest over decades.
+This algorithm was the fastest for decades.